Skip to Content

 The fastest method is to clear everything.
 If you would rather clear only the website cache for your WordPress website, use the “Cookies and other site data” option.

-Scroll down and click on “See all cookies and site data”, then type your website name in the search field.
+Click “See all cookies and site data,” then type your website name in the search field.

-Click “Remove all shown” and that will clear the local cache for that single website.
+Click “Remove all shown,” which will clear the local cache for that single website.

 Step 2: Perform server-side caching by deleting files contained in the “WP Contents > Cache” folder using File Manager or FTP